jgm/unicode-collation/README.md

 and the barely maintained Haskell wrapper `text-icu`.
 This library offers a pure Haskell solution.

+## Conformance

+The library passes UCA conformance tests (except for tests involving unmatched surrogates and a few Tibetan characters, which seem to be changed in unexpected ways by Text.pack or normalization).

+Locale-specific tailorings are supported, but in a limited way.
+We do not yet support collation reording `[reorder..]` or `[suppressContractions..]`.

 ## Performance

-In one benchmark it takes 11 ms to sort 10,000 strings with this library, versus 2 ms for `text-icu`.
+In one benchmark it takes 9 ms to sort 10,000 strings with this library, versus 2 ms for `text-icu`.

-## Current status

-- Passes UCA conformance tests (except for tests involving unmatched surrogates and a few Tibetan characters, which seem to be changed in unexpected ways by Text.pack or normalization).

-- Performance is about 4 times slower than with `text-icu`.

-- Locale-specific tailorings are supported, but in a limited way.
-We do not yet support collation reording `[reorder..]` or `[suppressContractions..]`.

 ## Data files